aliyun/react-monitor-dag/README.en-US.md

-    onContextmenuEdge ? (edge: any) : void, // Right-Click Edge Event onContextmenuGroup?(edge: any): void,   // Right-Click Group Event onChangePage?(data:any): void,          // Single-Click Group Pagination Event }
+    onContextmenuEdge ? (edge: any) : void, // Right-Click Edge Event onContextmenuGroup?(edge: any): void,   // Right-Click Group Event onChangePage?(data:any): void,          // Single-Click Group Pagination Event onNodeStatusChange?(data: any): void           // The canvas has a callback after the node state changes }
 ```